Exploring Dependency Injection Design Pattern in iOS

 Dependency injection cannot be understood without the Dependency Inversion principle.
 In simple words, this principle states that implementation details should depend on higher-level abstractions and this is essential for creating loosely coupled applications.

-In the Dependency Injection design pattern, dependencies are "injected" into a class through constructor injection
+In the Dependency Injection design pattern, dependencies are "injected" into a class through constructor injection, property injection, method injection, or ambient context

 ๐ท Types of Injection